AP6YC/AP6YC.github.io_academic/content/post/2021-09-27-AdaptiveResonance/index.md

 ---
-title: AdaptiveResonance.jl
+title: AdaptiveResonance.jl is released on JuliaHub
-subtitle: A Julia package for Adaptive Resonance Theory (ART) modules.
+subtitle: AdaptiveResonance.jl is registered as an official JuliaHub package at version 0.1.0
 date: 2019-07-29
 authors: ["admin"]
 categories: ["projects"]
 tags: ["Julia", "ART"]
-summary: A Julia package for Adaptive Resonance Theory (ART) modules.
+summary: AdaptiveResonance.jl is registered as an official JuliaHub package at version 0.1.0.
 featured: true
 # profile: true
 # commentable: true